 Taking the above into account, let’s see how the head and shoulders pattern looks on a trading chart.

-As seen in the CAD/JPY 1H chart above, the head and shoulders candle pattern occurs at the end of an uptrend and has all the elements that help us in identifying the pattern.
+As seen in the CAD/JPY 1H chart above, the head and shoulders candle pattern occurs at the end of an uptrend and has all the elements that help us identify the pattern.

 Based on the logic of this pattern – as soon as the price falls below the neckline, a trader will enter a short-selling position with a stop-loss order at the highest level of the right shoulder.